Azure/azurehpc/examples/pbs_cgroup/readme.md

 +-------------------------------+----------------------+----------------------+
 ```

 >Note: A job run on there requested resources will only use 2 gpu's, 10 cpu cores and 160 GB of memory.
+Wth Cgroups its improtant to specify how much memory you need because the default memory setting is very low.